 The third most important factor in determining your FICO score is the length of credit history established.
 The first account ever opened (that is still open) determines the beginning of your credit history, and the latest account opened determines your newest credit account.
 A deep, clean credit history is very important, but if you’ve opened a large number of credit lines recently, or in a short period of time, it could be a signal of financial distress, and subsequently lower your FICO score in the short term.
 Creditors may also shy away from offering additional financing if they feel you are in a cycle of over-extension.

-Remember that most banks and lenders who sell mortgages usually want at least three active credit lines with at least a two-year history.
+Remember that most banks and lenders that offer mortgages usually want three active credit lines with at least a two-year history.
 Those trade lines should also have fairly high balances to prove to the creditor that you can support large amounts of debt, as a mortgage is a very large loan.

 New Credit Can Lower Your FICO Score

-And if you have multiple, unrelated inquiries, your credit score will likely suffer.
-This is another sign of financial distress, as it appears that you’re looking for credit from several different outlets, and the amount of new credit can cause payment shock.
+And if you have multiple, unrelated inquiries, your FICO score will likely suffer.
+This is another sign of financial distress, as it appears that you’re looking for credit from several different outlets, and the amount of new credit can cause payment shock if abused.
 Note that credit inquiries stay on your credit report for two years, but are only considered in your FICO score for 12 months.

 If you’ve opened a large number of accounts in a short period of time, your FICO score will likely see a drop in the short term until things “normalize” and you build history on all the new accounts.
 FICO scoring also factors the proportion of new credit accounts versus old credit accounts, and a consumer with little credit history applying for a large amount of credit will be impacted more than a consumer with a long history of high credit limits.